asaf/nodejs-model/README.md

 #Contributions

-You can contribue in few ways:
+You can contribute in few ways:

 * Just use the module, this is the open source way, right? more usages, more stable and robust the model will be.
 * Star it! :) - if you'r happy with it and find it useful.